aer0ss/aerofs/docs/how-to/get_started.md

 brew update && brew upgrade && brew install git python fakeroot ant wget gradle groovy swig qt apt-cacher-ng qemu ruby gpgme dpkg && gem install kramdown jekyll && brew install --devel s3cmd && brew install $HOME/repos/aerofs/tools/{scons,swtoolkit,makensis}.rb $HOME/repos/aerofs/tools/protobuf.brew/protobuf.rb && brew install --HEAD $HOME/repos/aerofs/tools/protobuf.brew/protobuf-objc.rb && ln -s $(brew --prefix apt-cacher-ng)/homebrew.mxcl.apt-cacher-ng.plist ~/Library/LaunchAgents/ && launchctl load ~/Library/LaunchAgents/homebrew.mxcl.apt-cacher-ng.plist
 ```

+This step takes a while.
+It's probably a good time to look around in our [mailing list](../references/mailing_list.html).

   * `git` is used for source control.
-  * `python` is used by some services and [SyncDET](https://github.arrowfs.org/aerofs/syncdet), our distributed test harness.
+  * `python` is used by some services and SyncDET (source: the syncdet repo on gerrit), our distributed test harness.
 We suggest installing the version from homebrew since it integrates nicely, is reasonably contained, is up-to-date, and keeps you from having to do privilege escalation all the time.
   * `dpkg`, `fakeroot`, `wget` are used to build Debian packages for our servers.
 We need a patched version of dpkg, since homebrew and perl modules don't really play well together.
   * `qemu` (which provides `qemu-img`) is used to convert disk images to different formats.
   * `gradle` is used to build some Java projects.